Mikoyan-Gurevich MiG-21: Aerial combat victories 1966–1972

 The culmination of the air struggle over Vietnam in early 1972 was 10 May, when VPAF aircraft completed 64 sorties, resulting in 15 air battles.
 The VPAF claimed 7 F-4s were shot down (the U.S. confirmed five F-4s were lost.)
 The F-4s, in turn, managed to destroy two MiG-21s, three MiG-17s and one MiG-19.
 On 11 May, two MiG-21s, playing the "bait", brought four F-4s to 2 MiG-21s circling at low altitude.
 The MiGs quickly stormed the Phantoms and 3 missiles shot down two F-4s.
 On 13 May, a MiG-21 unit intercepted a group of F-4s and a second pair of MiGs made a missile attack before being hit by two F-4s.
 On 18 May, VPAF aircraft made 26 sorties, eight of which resulted in combat, downing four F-4s without any VPAF losses.

 Over the course of the air war, between 3 April 1965 and 8 January 1973, each side would ultimately claim favorable kill ratios.
 In 1972, the number of air battles between American and Vietnamese planes stood at 201.
 The VPAF lost 54 MiGs (including 36 MiG-21s and one MiG-21US) and claimed 90 U.S. aircraft shot down, including 74 F-4 fighters and two RF-4C reconnaissance jets (MiG-21s shot down 67 enemy aircraft while MiG-17s shot down 11 and MiG-19s downed another 12).

 One MiG-21 was shot down on 21 February 1972 by a USAF F-4 Phantom based at Udorn RTAFB, Thailand and piloted by Major Lodge with 1st Lt Roger Locher as his weapon systems officer (WSO).
 This was claimed as the first-ever USAF MiG kill at night, and the first in four years at that time.

-Two MiG-21s were claimed shot down by USAF Boeing B-52 Stratofortress tail gunners; the only confirmed air-to-air kills ever made by the B-52.
+Two MiG-21s were claimed shot down by USAF Boeing B-52 Stratofortress tail gunners.
 The first aerial victory was scored on 18 December 1972 by tail gunner Staff Sgt Samuel Turner, who was awarded the Silver Star.
 The second took place on 24 December 1972, when A1C Albert E. Moore downed a MiG-21 over the Thai Nguyen railroad yards.
 Both actions occurred during Operation Linebacker II, also known as the Christmas Bombings.
 These air-to-air kills were not confirmed by VPAF.